 - Members who are not working as Sessional Faculty and/or HRSMF in the current term should bring proof of membership to the vote.
 A Sessional Faculty/HRSMF Appointment Letter is acceptable proof of membership.

-- Why is the Union sequestering ballots?
+- Why does a Union sequestering ballots?

 If the polling station staff cannot find your name on our membership list (or if you fall into categories ii or iii in the “who can vote” question above), they will ask you to “sequester” your ballot.
 This means that you will be asked to insert your completed ballot into a blank envelope, which you will then place into another envelope on which the polling station staff will write your name, student number, department and term in which you are, were, or will be employed as Sessional Faculty and/or HRSMF.
 Sequestering ballots allows the union to include as many votes as possible because it gives the union the opportunity to verify your membership in other ways if you aren’t on this term’s membership list (e.g., by looking you up in our copies of letters of Appointment).
 Once the union has verified your membership, the blank envelope containing your ballot is removed from the outside, identifying envelope, and added to a pile of other anonymous envelopes.
 Once all of the sequestered ballots have been added, the scrutineers open all of the blank envelopes and count the ballots as marked.
 This way, the union can be certain that you are actually eligible to vote while preserving the anonymity of your ballot.